 Cuyahoga Valley Scenic Railroad

-The most popular of all Ohio train rides is the Cuyahoga Valley Scenic Railroad thanks to its location to Cleveland and the Cuyahoga Valley National Park.
+Ohio's most popular scenic train ride is the Cuyahoga Valley Scenic Railroad thanks to its location to Cleveland and the Cuyahoga Valley National Park.
 It uses tracks once owned by the Baltimore & Ohio and while the railroad does not maintain steam locomotives it does field a fleet of historic streamlined diesels built by the Montreal Locomotive Works (a division of American Locomotive).
 Throughout the year they host special events (such as the popular Day Out With Thomas and holiday festivities such as during Halloween, Thanksgiving, and Christmas).

 Dennison Railroad Depot Museum